kedacore/keda-docs/content/docs/2.15/scalers/redis-sentinel-lists.md

 - `addressesFromEnv` - The hosts and their respective ports of the Redis Sentinel nodes, similar to `addresses`, but reads it from an environment variable on the scale target.
 - `hostsFromEnv` - The hosts of the Redis Sentinel nodes, similar to `hosts`, but reads it from an environment variable on the scale target.
 - `portsFromEnv` - The corresponding ports for the hosts of the Redis Sentinel nodes, similar to `ports`, but reads it from an environment variable on the scale target.
-- `sentinelMasterFromEnv` - The name of the master in Sentinel to get the Redis server address for, similar to `sentinelMaster`, but reads it from an environment variable on the scale target.
+- `sentinelMasterFromEnv` - The name of the primary (still referred to as the 'master' in Sentinel) to get the Redis server address for; similar to `sentinelMaster`, but reads it from an environment variable on the scale target.

 ### Authentication Parameters